baydevelopments/support/README.md

 ## Support

 If using a Samsung Galaxy phone, please email <a href="mailto:allyann.baydevelopments@gmail.com">Baydevelopments</a> with the application name in the subject field.
-For other phone types, pleaes email:
+For other phone types, please email:

   *  <a href="mailto:allyann.baydevelopments+elegant_clock@gmail.com">Elegant Clock Support</a>